 Deadline also reported the addition of Sanaa Lathan as Lisa Arthur, “a high profile well-connected New York lawyer;” Linda Emond as Michelle-Anne Vanderhoven, “a senior White House aide;” and Jihae as Berry Schneider, “a leading Public Relations consultant.”

 The big names aren’t just on-screen, though.
 As reported by Vulture, Hustlers director Lorene Scafaria shared a photo from set captioned “family time w/ the Roys,” pointing to a creative role for the acclaimed filmmaker.

 Succession Season 3 Filming Status

-Good news!
-Succession has been back filming in New York since winter 2020, according to Backstage.
+Succession filmed in New York in winter 2020, according to Backstage.
 You might have already spotted some of the photos and videos of Strong strutting down city streets, as he does.
 Justine Lupe, who plays Willa, shared a behind-the-scenes snap of herself and co-stars Sarah Snook (Siobhan) and Zoe Winters (Kerry).
 They’re donning masks and face shields in the candid, but none of their gear looks silk or particularly Roy-esque, so perhaps Season 3 won’t tackle COVID in-universe.

 Succession Season 3 Trailer & Release Date

-In the meantime, the cast’s social accounts offer the occasional glimpse into Season 3.
+As everyone awaits the premiere, the cast’s social accounts offer the occasional glimpse into Season 3.
 Braun, for example, posted a photo on Instagram of him suited up and standing in front of the Waystar Royco building.
 Channeling Greg, he wrote, “I am an employee of this company, and that’s about all I can say about that!”